rt-net/crane_x7_ros/README.md

 ### crane_x7_moveit_config

-This MoveIt! packages launch with:
+This package includes configuration files for MoveIt!.

+To launch the MoveIt! demonstration with Rviz:

 `roslaunch crane_x7_moveit_config demo.launch`